totonga/access_ni_tdm_c_dll_with_dot_net/README.md

 - copied to the folder of your excutable
 - the path is included in the PATH variable of ouyr process

-You could easily integrate it into you `launchSettings.json` of you viausl Studio.
+You could easily integrate it into you `launchSettings.json` of you Visual Studio.

 ``` json
 "environmentVariables": {